CoST impact stories

 context

-CoST Ukraine was launched in 2013, a time when the country was facing many political, social and economic challenges.
-This case study explores the factors which have contributed to the strength of the CoST Ukraine programme in the face of this upheaval, such as the public appetite for reform and accountability.
-The emerging lessons from Ukraine are especially relevant for the implementation of transparency and accountability initiatives in countries affected by political instability, poor governance and a lack of public trust.
-Read more.
+This CoST Ukraine case study on transparency explores the factors which contributed to the strength of the CoST Ukraine programme in the face of political upheaval in 2013.
+The previous lessons from Ukraine are especially relevant for the implementation of transparency and accountability initiatives in countries affected by political instability, poor governance and a lack of public trust.

 CoST Uganda: Delivering better value public infrastructure